AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 The "Authors" Source is a gRPC API: [`authors-service`](https://github.com/charlypoly/graphql-mesh-docs-first-gateway/tree/master/packages/authors-service).

-We will use the `grpc` Handler with the `@graphql-mesh/grpc` package and configure in our [`.meshrc.yaml`](https://github.com/charlypoly/graphql-mesh-docs-first-gateway/tree/master/packages/multiple-sources/.meshrc.yaml) it as follows:
+We will use the `grpc` Handler with the `@graphql-mesh/grpc` package and configure it in our [`.meshrc.yaml`](https://github.com/charlypoly/graphql-mesh-docs-first-gateway/tree/master/packages/multiple-sources/.meshrc.yaml) file:

 ```json
 {